-Have you been thinking about finding a smaller house that suits your need, moving closer to family or retiring in a warmer climate?
+Have you been thinking about downsizing and finding a smaller house that suits your need, moving closer to family or retiring in a warmer climate?

 If you are planning for retirement, there’s a chance you’re thinking about freeing up some of the money you’ve accumulated in your home.

 Downsizing will be an option for those who want to move and access more of their home equity.
 Usually, this would require selling their home with one transaction and purchasing a new home with another.

 Using a traditional mortgage system to achieve this, there will also be monthly mortgage payments in addition to other expenses.
 Sounds like a hassle, right?